 This means that you need to show a judge proof that supports your request to outright deny visitation with your children or to severely restrict visitation if it is ultimately allowed to occur.
 Supervised visitation is much more likely to be awarded than no visitation at all.
 However, extreme situations often call for extreme orders from a judge so do not discount the possibility that a denial of visitation for your child’s other parent could occur if the risk of harm to your kids is significant enough.

 Have a backup plan in place in case a request for no visitation is denied.
-Who would you like to select for a supervisor of your child’s visitation sessions with the other parent?
-Is there someone who you think would have your child’s best interests at heart but would not totally be undesirable in the eyes of the other parent?
+Who would you like to select as a supervisor of your child’s visitation sessions with the other parent?
+Is there someone who you think would have your child’s best interests at heart but would not be undesirable in the eyes of the other parent?
 If you can strike a balance between the two that would be the ideal situation.
 Where would you like the visitation exchanges to occur?
 Again, have a couple of different ideas to submit to the court.
 A public place is probably the most appropriate location if there is a history of violence in your home.

 What exactly is supervised visitation?